Last Updated on

 Why the Nikon FM2?

-The Nikon FM2 is reknown for its durability and resistance to damage.
-For me this is one of the most important characteristics of a camera.
+The Nikon FM2 is known for its durability and resistance to damage.
+For me, this is one of the most important characteristics of a camera.
 If you are constantly worrying about the condition of your camera, you will never get the shot.
 A number of the Nikon FM2 parts are self-lubricating, so Nikky should never require maintenance.

 It is cheap.
 I managed to pick up this one up for 150GBP which included a 35mm – 70mm f3.5 Nikon zoom lens!
 A bargain.
 It is in great condition too without any problems and only minor external signs of use.
-If you are looking to buy a used film camera I have some tips for gettng a bargain in this article.
+If you are looking to buy a used film camera I have some tips for getting a bargain in this article: best 35mm film camera.

 Information on photos:

-As soon as I recieved Nikky I fed her with Tri-X and we set off on a mission to test the camera.
-None of the shots in this article were aimed to be prize winners, merely to see what I was dealing with.
+As soon as I received Nikky I fed her with Tri-X and we set off on a mission to test the camera.
+None of the shots in this article was aimed to be prize winners, merely to see what I was dealing with.
 The shots were then self-developed at home and scanned into Lightroom for cropping etc.

 The Recipe – Tri-X Pushed to 1600 in Rodinol